Samsonville, New York: The Shurter Mills

-Post-Tannery Years
+Post-tannery years

 After the tannery era, bluestone quarrying, timber harvesting and shaving hoops from saplings ("hoop poles") to bind the barrels that held Rosendale cement, as well as growing oats and hay, provided employment and income for a reduced population.
 In 1895, a Rand McNally Atlas gave Samsonville's population as 111.
 The 1940 census records counted 115 persons in Samsonville.

 The tannery, mills, stores, hotel and schoolhouse that once stood in Samsonville are gone, as is Abey Kelder's saloon, celebrated in the local folk song "Kintey Coy at Samsonville" The post office, opened in 1849 with Henry Samson as the first postmaster, closed in 1965, when there were only 50 postal patrons left in the town.
 A handful of older buildings remain, most notably the Samsonville United Methodist Church, built in 1873.
 That same year, the Reformed Church of Samsonville, founded in 1851, was taken down and relocated to nearby Krumville.
 Tetta's Market, a gas station, convenience store, pizzeria and former tire store operated since 1952 by four generations of an Italian-American family, is the hamlet's major commercial business.

-Public school students in Samsonville are in the Onteora Central School District and attend Bennett Elementary, Onteora Middle and Onteora High School in the Olive hamlet of Boiceville.
+Public school students in Samsonville are in the Onteora Central School District, which includes Bennett Elementary, Onteora Middle and Onteora High School in the Olive hamlet of Boiceville and an elementary school in the neighboring town of Woodstock.

-Since 1954, Samsonville has had its own volunteer fire company, Olive Fire Department Company No. 4.
+Since 1954, Samsonville and Krumville have been served by the volunteers of Olive Fire Department Company No. 4.